merkol/CS451/AI_HW1/README.md

- In this homework one informed and one uninformed search algorithms implemented for solving NP-Hard Traveling Salesman Problem (TSP).
+ In this homework Uniform Cost Search and A* search algorithms implemented for solving NP-Hard Traveling Salesman Problem (TSP).
 Minimum Spanning Tree heuristic is used for A* search